Joseph R. Walker: Explorations of California and the Great Basin

 In 1833, Bonneville sent Walker in command of a party of men, including Old Bill Williams and Zenas Leonard, from the Green River to explore the Great Salt Lake and to find an overland route to California.
 They left on July 27 and eventually discovered a route along the Humboldt River across present-day Nevada.
-They followed it to the Humboldt Sink, then made their way to present day Genoa, Nevada at the base of the Sierra Nevada.
+In contrast to earlier historical interpretations, Scott Stine, professor emeritus from California State University East Bay, determined that reasonable travel rates did not permit them to reach the Sierran foothills near Yosemite within constraints from Leonard's account of the journey.
+Stine proposed that they followed the Humboldt River to the Humboldt Sink, then made their way to present day Genoa, Nevada at the base of the Sierra Nevada.
 They began their ascent of the Sierra by traveling up the west fork of the Carson River to Hawkins Peak.
 At that point, they began wandering, trying to find a path to a dividing ridge and down the western slope.
 They finally made their way to the headwaters of the Stanislaus River and descended on the ridgeline north of the river canyon.
 They eventually made it to the river itself, then followed it down to the Central Valley of California.
+More recently, Patrick Vaughan proposed that modifications and combinations of previous Yosemite routing via the eastern Pine Nut Mountains and headwaters of the West Walker River met Stine's reasonable travel rate constraints through the Eastern Sierran foothills, and that independent accounts by party members George Nidever, Stephen Meek, Leonard and Walker himself, later corroborated by Sierran explorer Lafayette Bunnell, favored the Yosemite routing proposed by earlier historians.
+Improvements in Yosemite region topography in John Fremont's 1845 and 1848 maps of the West, changes that could only be attributed to Walker's knowledge and influence in their depiction, further corroborates a Yosemite route.
 According to Walker's gravestone, he camped in Yosemite on Nov.
-13 1833, though this is disputed.
-(Note: After Walker's death, he was eulogized as being the leader of the first group of Europeans to "gaze upon Yosemite Valley."
-Subsequent historians, Francis P. Farquhar in particular, tried to recreate a route that would have Walker's group start their Sierra ascent at present day Bridgeport, to the rim of Yosemite, then descending between the Tuolumne and Merced River drainage.
-Scott Stine, Professor Emeritus in the Department of Anthropology, Geography, and Environmental Studies at California State University, East Bay, conducted an extensive study of Zenas Leonard's, a member of the group, journal, in comparison with the geography of the Sierras and reasonable distances the group might have traveled each day, and determined that Walker's group's route could not have traveled as far south as Yosemite, and instead proposed the northern route described in the body of the article.)
-(Note: It is impossible to tell from Leonar's journal exactly where they traveled.
-They were quite lost.
-But a comparison of the journal with topography suggests their route was almost the same as State Highway 88 today.
-The journal clearly says that they followed the river that empties into San Francisco Bay and that they reached the Pacific about 40 miles from San Francisco.
-A route across the central valley in a generally westward direction would take them from the confluence of Jackson and Dry Creeks, just southwest of Ione, CA, past the vicinity of Walnut Grove, Fairfield, and Petaluma to the coast somewhere near Dillon Beach, CA.(although the journal says San Francisco lay to the north)) The approach to the Sierra via the Humboldt River route later became known as the California Trail, the primary route for the emigrants to the gold fields during the California gold rush.
+13 1833, and though this date is more likely in error, the Yosemite camping assertion is more likely correct.
+After crossing the Sierra's Leonard's journal clearly says that they followed the river (San Joaquin River) that empties into San Francisco Bay and that they reached the Pacific, about 40 miles south from San Francisco.
+The approach to the Sierra via the Humboldt River route later became known as the California Trail, the primary route for the emigrants to the gold fields during the California gold rush.